Miroboku/Miroboku/README.md

-<h1 align="center">Hi 👋, I'm Vladyslav</h1>
+<h1 align="center">Hi 👋, I'm "my name"</h1>
-<h3 align="center">I'm Vladyslav Hushpet a Junior QA Engineer, Highly motivated to grow in the industry of software testing and with a genuine passion for gamedev and professional game testing.</h3>
+<h3 align="center">I'm "my full name" a Junior QA Engineer, Highly motivated to grow in the industry of software testing and with a genuine passion for gamedev and professional game testing.</h3>

 - 🌱 I’m currently learning **QA courses|API|Postman|SQL also UE5 and Unity**